I’m a little sad at having to leave Beddgelert.

 This time, however, the Greek seems to love it.

-Frowning with childlike amusement at the bandstand on the prom – deckchairs pointed at the empty edifice in a seemingly forlorn hope of something happening, sometime; skipping along the beach where the holidaying Lewis Carroll met and took an unusually keen interest in 8 year old Alice Liddell, later to be immortalised in his Alice in Wonderland books; pulling up short at a Punch and Judy tent by the pier…
+She then skips along the beach where the holidaying Lewis Carroll met and took an unusually keen interest in eight year old Alice Liddell, later to be immortalised in his Alice in Wonderland books.

-I guessed that this peculiarly old English amusement would need a lot of explaining, but Passepartout tells me it’s very similar to the puppetry of Karagiozis in Greece – centuries old tales, still popular with children today, told through shadow puppets.
+I guessed that this peculiarly old English amusement would need a lot of explaining, but after we stand and watch awhile Giristroula tells me it’s very similar to the puppetry of Karagiozis in Greece – centuries old tales, still popular with children today, told through shadow puppets.

 Karagiozis is a poverty-wracked comic trickster, representing the everyday Greek.
 The Greek shadow theatre plays also have his nagging wife, various villagers, farmers wearing the old Greek warrior’s pleated skirts, aristocrats and the wicked Sultan of the Ottoman Empire.